 - The resident has the right to testify on her/his own behalf.

 - The resident has the right to hear all evidence being used against them.
-Evidence will be presented verbally by the hearing officer during the hearing.
+Evidence will be presented verbally during the hearing.

 D. The Right to Notification of Outcome